Scalathon

 • 5:30pm Awards

-• Judges will announce their top selection for the most scalable startup idea
+• Judges will announce their top selections for the most scalable startup ideas

-• Audience will crowdvote for their top selection
+• Audience will crowdvote for their top selections

 • Prizes awarded